animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 > [!WARNING]
 > ### Tayler
 >
-> I felt something drained out of the purest part of my soul.
+> I felt something drained out of my soul.
 I was so devastated.
-After a period of observing Kundalini type movements, I got hospitalized again in October.
+After a period of observing Kundalini physical sensations again, I got hospitalized again in October.
 That was the hospitalization that I resisted with combative attempts by fighting the police while I was in the grass where I was having a kind of spiritually-guided breakdown, following Tayler’s loss of interest in me.
 In the beginning journey of that hospitalization, I observed myself seeming convinced by the possibility that I was going through different dimensions, but I believed that they were all one dimension, one consistent reality, that I held faith to, the same rational one that I always knew, literally.
 But the meaning of that, interpreting years later like a kind of dream interpretation, could be varied.
 One is that I was losing my world because I was losing Tayler.
 My psychology was somehow intrinsically linked to that relationship, through our conversations and linguistics.
 Another, more Hallmark-card one (that is perhaps a bad-taste Christmas pun), is that I had gone "crazy for her," but literally.
 And that's true also.
 Another is about the nature of flirting and communication.
 The many dimensions and ambiguities of flirting, linguistics, phonetics and other symbolism.
 Yet another is that Tayler sent me a lot of messages, and now the universe was about to do the same.
 >
 > One of the dimensions was a lizard-person dimension, where some nurses were subjugated to others.
 Nurses to clinicians, rather, whose stature next to their clinical authorities was small and diminished, like they were being oppressed by a lizard race of people, in the future.
 Perhaps the meaning of that can be interpreted as the hierarchy relationships that our employment systems create, that on some deep subconscious level, mythologically, they are like a lizard-people relationship of rulers who've conquered the Earth, and humans with no agency under their tyranny.
 >